 So here we’ll provide our Cremo Beard and Scruff Cream review.
 We’ll take a detailed look at it, and ask the important questions, like…

-Does it moisturize as well as a beard balm or a beard oil would?
+Does it moisturize as well as a beard balm or a

 Can it alleviate any of that whisker-itch you get as your beard grows out?